node-red/node-red.github.io/docs/getting-started/installation.md

  - [Windows](../platforms/windows)

-Linux and OSX users should install the **[packaged version](https://nodejs.org/en/download/package-manager/)** of Node.js for your specific operating system or you can get the latest Long Term Support (LTS) version from the [download site](https://nodejs.org/en/download/).
+Linux and OSX users should install the **[packaged version](https://nodejs.org/en/download/package-manager/)** of Node.js for your specific operating system, or get the latest Long Term Support (LTS) version from the [download site](https://nodejs.org/en/download/).

 To check your version of Node.js